pytorch/captum/README.md

 Similar to integrated gradients, DeepLift returns a convergence delta score per input example.
-The approximation error is then the absolute value of the convergence deltas and can serve as a proxy of trust for attribution algorithms.
+The approximation error is then the absolute value of the convergence deltas and can serve as a proxy of how accurate the algorithm's approximation is.

 Now let's look into `DeepLiftShap`.
 Similar to `GradientShap`, `DeepLiftShap` uses baseline distribution.
 In the example below, we use the same baseline distribution